Study Abroad

 - Through direct enrollment at a German or Austrian university or summer program

-The third option is primarily for students who have an excellent command of German, exhibit a strong degree of independence, and can navigate through the German University system (which is known to be highly bureacratic and difficult!).
+The fourth option is primarily for students who have an excellent command of German, exhibit a strong degree of independence, and can navigate through the German University system (which is known to be highly bureacratic and difficult!).
 This option also requires that students obtain course grade certificates (Scheine) from their professors and document all the work they have done while abroad.

 Here are links to some programs we recommend: